Blaze Union: Gameplay

-Tutorials

-As in Yggdra Union, the player has the option of turning on in-game tutorials, in which characters discuss and explain new gameplay elements as soon as they become available.
-However, for Blaze Union this option must be toggled under the Options section of the game's main menu, whereas in Yggdra Union the player was prompted to turn tutorials on or off whenever a new game was started.

 Union

 As in Yggdra Union, Unions are the eponymous game play mechanic.
 Unlike most games, the player is allowed one attack per turn.
 Attacks are performed in formations called unions.
 Most unions involve multiple units, but it is possible to attack with a "union" of one unit.
 Forming unions allows more than one unit to join the battle, allowing for battles between as many as one hundred and twenty soldiers, grouped into up to five individual battles between two units named "duels".
 Depending on the gender of the unit, the formation required for a union will be different.
 Males have an x-shaped formation, whereas females have a +-shaped formation.
 Linked unions, which become available during Chapter 4, allow units within the core union to apply their union pattern to extend the overall union.

 Units

 Each unit that can be included in a union is composed of a leader, the "head", and as many as seven underlings, or "members".
 Each unit has a weapon type, with strengths and weaknesses in a rock-paper-scissors fashion.
 Each unit comes with six stats: Morale, an indicator with a function similar to hit points; GEN, generality; ATK, attack; TEC, technique; and LUK, luck.
 Player characters have a seventh statistic called REP, and enemy units' seventh statistic is POW.UP.
 In comparison to Yggdra Union, REP (or reputation) is no longer a stat based on one out of six; instead, it is shown on the status screen as a percentage of total battles won.
 POW.UP is a reducible stat that increases card POW upon player victory.
 Each unit also has the potential for five 'effects', which are strategy altering hooks that do many things, from the in-clash voiding of damage enhanced with a particular element, to out of clash Morale restoration.
 Up to four effects can be innate to the unit, with one effect coming from the unit's equipped item.
 Items have two possible uses; they can be equipped for stat-ups and effects, or they can be consumed to recover Morale.
 Equipped items cannot be removed, and will disappear after a set amount of battlefields.